edsol-adm/mindmaster-app/software-design/prototype-alpha/README.md

 ---

-## Live Platform Development (In Progress)
+## Live Platform Development (Alpha v4 – In Progress)

-Alongside this Alpha prototype, we have begun integrating PowerMind content into a live web platform:
+Alongside the Alpha v3 prototype documented in this repository, we have begun **Alpha v4 development**, focused on migrating PowerMind content into a live web platform:

 👉 https://www.powermind-ai.com

-This website represents **ongoing platform development** toward the Beta phase.
+This website represents **ongoing Alpha v4 platform development** toward the Beta phase.
 At present, it includes **Unit 1, Lesson 1** content only and is intended to demonstrate:

 - early platform architecture
 - content rendering on a live domain
 - future direction for integrated navigation and user experience
 - progressive web architecture (PWA) to support responsive, device-agnostic access and future offline-capable deployment

+### Login access

+The website currently includes a **basic login screen** to support exploration of the platform structure.

+**Login roles**
+- Student
+- Teacher

+**Password (for both roles):powermind

 > ⚠️ **Important:**
 > The live website does **not yet replace** the Alpha Student Home experience.